 Choosing healthy foods can help control blood glucose and protect heart health.
 Children should focus on eating fruits and vegetables, whole grains, and high-fiber foods (for example, foods that have at least 3 grams fiber or more per serving).
-Food should not contain many highly processed (refined) carbohydrates, particularly candy, baked goods (such as cookies, donuts, and pastries), and sugary drinks.
+Food should not contain many highly processed (refined) carbohydrates Carbohydrates, Proteins, and Fats Carbohydrates, proteins, and fats are the main types of macronutrients in food (nutrients that are required daily in large quantities).
+They supply 90% of the dry weight of the diet and 100%... read more , particularly candy, baked goods (such as cookies, donuts, and pastries), and sugary drinks.
 Children should have no more than 4 to 8 ounces of 100% fruit juice per day.
 They should avoid regular soda, sweetened iced tea, lemonade, fruit punch, and sports drinks altogether.
-Children also should avoid foods with saturated fats, such as baked goods, snack foods (such as potato chips and corn tortilla chips), deep-fried foods (such as french fries), and fast food.
-Many of these foods also contain trans fats, which have been shown to be associated with an increased risk of heart disease.
+Children also should avoid foods with saturated fats Kinds of fat Carbohydrates, proteins, and fats are the main types of macronutrients in food (nutrients that are required daily in large quantities).
+They supply 90% of the dry weight of the diet and 100%... read more , such as baked goods, snack foods (such as potato chips and corn tortilla chips), deep-fried foods (such as french fries), and fast food.
+Some of these foods may still contain trans fats Kinds of fat , common ingredients in certain commercial foods, which are being removed because they have been shown to be associated with an increased risk of heart disease.

 In type 1 diabetes, parents and older children are taught how to gauge the carbohydrate content of food and to develop a meal plan.
 In most children with type 1 diabetes, food intake is not rigidly specified and is based on the child's usual eating patterns and insulin doses are matched to actual carbohydrate intake.
-Infants and preschool-aged children present a particular challenge to parents because they do not eat consistent amounts of food and because they may develop hypoglycemia but may not be able to communicate symptoms of hypoglycemia to their parents.
+Infants and preschool-aged children present a particular challenge to parents because they do not eat consistent amounts of food and because they may develop hypoglycemia Hypoglycemia Diabetes mellitus is a disorder in which blood sugar (glucose) levels are abnormally high because the body does not produce enough insulin or fails to respond normally to the insulin produced... read more but may not be able to communicate symptoms of hypoglycemia to their parents.

 In type 2 diabetes, lifestyle modifications focus on weight in the majority of children.
 Steps to improve the diet and manage food intake include eliminating sugary drinks, controlling portion size, switching to low-fat foods, and increasing fiber by eating more fruits and vegetables.